Your plane ticket is probably the largest investment you will make for your backpacking adventure.

 4. The cheapest international flights can be found between major airport hubs.
 Heathrow and JFK and Bangkok are a few good examples.

 5. For domestic flights, take advantage of low cost carriers.
 These flights generally depart from smaller and more isolated airports.
 Although it may be an inconvenience and you will be paying for ground transport, the low ticket fare usually outweighs this disadvantage.
-Check out Runaway Country Guides for low cost carriers in your desired country of travel.
+Check out The Best Budget Airlines Around The World.

 6. Fly on national airlines from developing countries.
 For a country, having ones own airline has become a symbol of modernism.
 However, since many developing countries lack sufficient domestic customers, tickets are sold at reduced prices.
 Ethiopia air and Etihad air are good examples.